Technical reference

 5. On a timer, extension batches snapshots and POSTs to /api/public/snapshots.

-6. Dashboard / scripts read with GET /api/public/snapshots or stream /snapshots/export.
+7. Dashboard and scripts read with GET /api/public/snapshots or stream via /snapshots/export.